consbio/RPP-SBC-EEMS/README.md

 For more information about this repository contact [Zac Canter](https://consbio.org/people/staff/zac-canter).

-*Note: this repository does not contain actually geodatabases or shapefiles*
+*Note: to preserve space, this repository does not contain actually geodatabases or shapefiles*

 ## About The Project